 Not many may have heard of this Iranian gem directed by none other than Asghar Farhadi.
 ‘Fireworks Wednesday’ is one of Farhadi’s earliest works and arguably the most overlooked one from his highly distinguished oeuvre.
-It tells the story of a married upper class Iranian couple whose lives are shattered with some disturbing revelation making their way on to their seemingly peaceful existence.
-The wife suspects the husband of having an affair with their neighbour but nobody seems to believe her.
-In a shocking scene, Farhadi changes our perspectives as we learn about the truth behind the husband and his relationship with the neighbour.
-It’s as riveting, psychologically damaging and emotionally disturbing as the Iranian auteur has always been.
+It tells the story of an upper-class married Iranian couple whose lives are shattered with some disturbing revelation.
+The wife suspects the husband of having an affair with their neighbor, but nobody seems to believe her.
+In a shocking scene, Farhadi changes our perspectives as we learn about the truth behind the husband and his relationship with the neighbor.
+It’s as riveting, psychologically damaging, and emotionally disturbing as the Iranian auteur has always been.

 Read More: Best Anti War Movies of All Time

 4. Hannah and Her Sisters (1986)